 Cleaning of the GPS Chart Plotter screen is a very important operation and must be done carefully.
-Since the surface is covered by a antireflective coating, the procedure for cleaning all the surfaces can be performed using the following procedure: You need a tissue or lens tissue and a cleaning spray (Windex) containing Isopropanol (a normal spray cleaner sold for the PC screen, for example PolaClear by Polaroid).
-Fold the tissue or lens tissue into a triangular shape, moisten the tip and use the index finger behind a corner to move the tissue across the surface, in overlapping side to side strokes.
-If the tissue is too wet, a noticeable wet film will be left in its path and you will need to repeat the process.
-If too dry, the tissue won't glide easily, and may damage the surface.
+Since the surface is covered by a antireflective coating, the procedure for cleaning all the surfaces can be performed using the following procedure: Use a clean, soft, lint-free cloth to clean the glass.
+We recommend using a micro-fiber cloth.
+Spray a small amount of ammonia-free cleaner (isopropyl alcohol) onto the cloth.
+Spraying on the cloth will prevent overspray.
+Fold the cloth or lens cloth into a triangular shape, moisten the tip and use the index finger behind a corner to move the cloth across the surface in overlapping side to side strokes.
+If the cloth is too wet, a noticeable wet film will be left in its path and you will need to repeat the process.
+If too dry, the cloth won't glide easily, and may damage the surface.